pkiraly/pkiraly.github.io/_posts/2018-05-04-incremental-solr-indexing.md

 So the task is (which is missing from this piece) is to transform the CSV files (except the one we are starting with) to Solr compatible JSON update files.
 Right now we have 5 such files.

 ps.
-I would like to thank to Mark Philips, who showed me the University of North Texas metadata management tool, in which the metrics are stored in Solr alogside the original metadata values, so they can easily find examples for given metadata problems.
+I would like to thank to (Mark Philips)[https://twitter.com/vphill], who showed me the University of North Texas digital library's metadata management tool, in which the metrics are stored in Solr alogside the original metadata values, so they can easily find examples for given metadata problems.